IT

 Q4.
 Is it hard to switch from Android to iPhone?

-A. Apple's "Move to iOS" app makes transferring contacts, photos, and app data straightforward.
-KakaoTalk chat history, however, requires a separate backup.
+A. Apple's "Move to iOS" app makes it fairly easy to transfer contacts, photos, and app data.
+KakaoTalk chat history still needs a separate backup.

 Q5.
 Which is better for heavy gaming?

-A. The Galaxy S26 Ultra (16GB RAM) handles large-game multitasking better.
-The iPhone's A19 Pro chip matches it on raw gaming performance, but Galaxy's larger display gives it an edge.
+A. The Galaxy S26 Ultra (16GB RAM) is better for multitasking with large games.
+The iPhone's A19 Pro chip keeps up in raw gaming performance, but Galaxy's larger display gives it an advantage.

 Q6.
 Which is better if I want to use the phone for 5+ years?

-Most comparison articles stop at spec sheets, but in the actual Korean market, carrier subsidy structures are what really drive the final purchase decision.
-Based on Korea Communications Commission data from 2024, Galaxy series subsidies climb to an average of about 450,000 KRW within three months of launch, while iPhone subsidies tend to plateau around 300,000 KRW even six months after launch.
-In other words, at the same retail price, a Galaxy S26 Ultra can end up 200,000–250,000 KRW cheaper in real out-of-pocket cost.
-After personally moving through Galaxy S22 → iPhone 14 Pro → Galaxy S24 Ultra, what I noticed is that resale value after two years matters more than camera or battery specs.
-Based on Korean used-phone market data (Joonggonara, Bunjang), iPhone Pro models retain 55–60% of their retail price two years after launch, while Galaxy Ultra models drop to 35–40% in the same window.
-The lesson: don't just look at the installment principal — compare on TCO (total cost of ownership), which adds up "resale value in 2 years − carrier subsidy − card billing discount" together.
-If you do gaming or video work, the 16GB RAM Galaxy is the right answer.
-If you plan to hold the phone for 5+ years, the iPhone with its 6-year iOS support is the smarter long-term play.
+💡 Real-World Insight Most comparison articles stop at the spec sheet, but in the Korean market, carrier subsidy structures often have a bigger impact on the final purchase decision.
+According to Korea Communications Commission data from 2024, Galaxy series subsidies rise to an average of about 450,000 KRW within three months of launch, while iPhone subsidies tend to level off around 300,000 KRW even six months after launch.
+In practice, that means a Galaxy S26 Ultra can end up 200,000–250,000 KRW cheaper in real out-of-pocket cost at the same retail price.
+After moving from Galaxy S22 → iPhone 14 Pro → Galaxy S24 Ultra, the biggest lesson was that resale value after two years matters more than small differences in camera or battery specs.
+Korean used-phone market data from Joonggonara and Bunjang shows iPhone Pro models holding 55–60% of their retail price two years after launch, while Galaxy Ultra models fall to 35–40% over the same period.
+The takeaway: do not compare only the installment principal.
+Look at TCO (total cost of ownership) by factoring in "resale value in 2 years − carrier subsidy − card billing discount."
+If gaming or video work is your priority, the 16GB RAM Galaxy is the better fit.
+If you plan to keep the phone for 5+ years, the iPhone and its 6-year iOS support make more long-term sense.

 🔧 Related Free Tools